Fermin Perdomo

 });

-Step 6: Service Worker
+Step 7: Add the Service Worker

-In your public folder, create firebase-messaging-sw.js:
+In your public/ folder, create firebase-messaging-sw.js:

 importScripts('https://www.gstatic.com/firebasejs/9.6.10/firebase-app-compat.js');